sangria-graphql/sangria-federated/README.md

 To make it possible to use `_Any` as a scalar, the library upgrades the used marshaller.

-## implementation of the Apollo Federation Subgraph Compatibility
+## Implementation of the Apollo Federation Subgraph Compatibility

 A good example showing all different features is the [sangria implementation of the Apollo Federation Subgraph Compatibility](https://github.com/apollographql/apollo-federation-subgraph-compatibility/tree/main/implementations/sangria).